fathima tabasum

 What is the free look period in insurance in India?

-As per IRDAI, after receiving your policy documents, if you are not satisfied with any of the terms and conditions mentioned in the policy, you can opt out of it within a 'free look' period of 15 days (30 days in case of electronic policies) from the date of receipt of policy document, by stating the reasons for your objection.
+As per IRDAI, after receiving your policy documents, if you are not satisfied with any of the terms and conditions mentioned in the policy, you can opt out of it within a 'free look' period of 30 days from the date of receipt of policy document, by stating the reasons for your objection.

 In such a case, the premium paid will be refunded to you after deducting some essential charges like medical examination, stamp duty etc.